Microlink (i-tip) refers to a hair extension that latches onto your natural hair using flattened microbeads.

 Are You Suitable for Microlink (I-Tip) Hair Extension?

 These chemicals will cause damage to your hair, making it fragile and dry.
 I-tip extensions will add weight to your natural hair and cause it to weaken.
-Sometimes, it may destroy the roots too.
+Sometimes, it may destroy the roots and cause hair loss too.

 If you have used a relaxer, it is better to give your hair a break before installing i-tips.
 Usually, three months would be enough time for your hair and roots to grow back.